-Doing some exercise, even if it’s just a little bit a few times a week, can help you stay fit and healthy during this difficult time.
-There are lots of ways to exercise if you cannot or do not want to go outdoors.
+Doing some exercise, even if it’s just a little bit a few times a week, can help you stay fit and healthy.
+There are lots of ways to exercise at home.

 Talking to your health professional